The Naming of the Saturn Rocket

 “Saturn A,” “Saturn B,” and “Saturn C”

-During the second half of 1959, studies were made of potential upper stages for the new Saturn vehicle.
+Studies were made of potential upper stages for the new Saturn vehicle during the second half of 1959.
 The interagency Saturn Vehicle Evaluation Committee viewed many combinations, narrowing the choice to design concepts labeled “Saturn A,” “Saturn B,” and “Saturn C.”

 In December 1959, following the Committee’s recommendation, NASA authorized building ten development and research models of the first “C” version, or ”Saturn C-1 ” design suggestion.
 For the time being, the booster was named ”Saturn C-1.”

-Saturn became a NASA project and had become a vital link with the Nation’s manned Moon program, Project Apollo.
-In 1962, NASA decided they would need a more powerful version of the Saturn C-1 to take Apollo lunar spacecraft into earth orbit, train, and prepare for human-crewed flights to the Moon later in the 1960s.
+Saturn became a NASA project and became a vital link with the Nation’s manned Moon program, Project Apollo.
+In 1962, NASA decided they would need a more powerful version of the Saturn C-1 to take Apollo lunar spacecraft into earth orbit, train astronauts, and prepare for human-crewed flights to the Moon later in the 1960s.

 “Saturn C-1B”

 NASA named this launch vehicle “Saturn C-1B.”
-And in February 1963, NASA renamed those vehicles.
-At the NASA Project Designation Committee’s suggestion, Saturn C-1 became “Saturn I” and the Saturn C-1B, “Saturn lB.”
+In February 1963, NASA renamed those vehicles.
+At the NASA Project Designation Committee’s suggestion, Saturn C-1 became “Saturn I,” and the Saturn C-1B, “Saturn lB.”

-The Saturn IB was comprised of the S-IB first stage.
-It was a modified version of the S-1 first stage that could produce 7.1 million newtons or 1.6 million pounds of thrust by 1973, the second stage (S-IVB), an uprated version of the S-IV stage, could produce 1 million newtons or 230 000 pounds of thrust.
+The Saturn IB was comprised of the S-IB first stage, a modified version of the S-1 first stage that could produce 7.1 million newtons or 1.6 million pounds of thrust by 1973.
+The second stage (S-IVB), an uprated version of the S-IV stage, could produce 1 million newtons or 230 000 pounds of thrust.

 “Uprated Saturn I”

-The Saturn IB launched the first human-crewed Apollo spacecraft, Apollo 7, on successful flight 11 October 1968.
-After completing the Apollo program, launched three missions to man the Skylab Orbital Workshop in 1973.
+The Saturn IB successfully launched the first human-crewed Apollo spacecraft, Apollo 7, on 11 October 1968.
+After completing the Apollo program, it launched three missions to man the Skylab Orbital Workshop in 1973.
 It was scheduled to launch the American astronauts in the July 1975 U.S. U.S.S.R.
 Apollo-Soyuz Test Project docking mission.

 Called”Saturn V”